erkyrath/glkterm/readme.txt

     and stream_open_memory_uni from accepting a null array argument.
     Fixed get_line_stream() to include the terminal null when reading from a Unicode stream.
+    Added stubs for the improved sound functions (Glk 0.7.3).

 1.0.1:
     Added the date-time functions (Glk 0.7.2).